IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 have also seen how seamlessly the model can be implemented in practice using modern tools for statistical inference, such as Stan.

-Lastly, it is worth noting that the presented model is only one alternative;
-there are many other.
+Lastly, note that the presented model is only one alternative; there are many other.
+How would _you_ model the net promoter score?
+What changes would you make?
+Make sure to leave a comment.

 # References